 Criminal Law Foundations and Policy (Robinson)

-This course examines the foundations of criminal law and policy by focusing on questions such as: What principles ought to be used for determining the rules by which criminal liability and punishment is assessed?
+This course examines the foundations of criminal law and policy by focusing on questions such as: What principles ought to be used for determining the rules by which criminal liability and punishment are assessed?
 In the long-standing debate between crime-control utilitarians and desert retributivists, who should prevail and why?
 What role, if any, should the community’s shared intuitions of justice play in setting the rules of criminal liability and punishment?
 In what instances does current criminal law adopt rules that intentionally deviate from desert, and why?
 Are criminal law rules and human nature in natural conflict, with law providing necessary restraints on people’s natural inclinations to be selfish?
 Or, are criminal law rules a natural extension of intuitions shared by all humans?
-Does the answer to this question – the nature of human intuitions – have implications for drafting modern criminal law rules?when criminal law rules do conflict with community justice judgments, are they likely to give rise to vigilantism and, if so, what are the consequences that are likely to follow from such a development?
+What implications do the answers to these questions have drafting modern criminal law rules?

-The readings for the course will be five books: Distributive Principles of Criminal Law: Who Should Be Punished How Much?
-(Oxford 2008); Intuitions of Justice and Utility of Desert (Oxford 2013); Law without Justice: Why Criminal Law Doesn't Give People What They Deserve (Oxford 2005); Pirates, Prisoners, and Lepers: Lessons from Life Outside the Law (Potomac 2015); and Shadow Vigilantes: How Distrust in the Justice System Breeds a New Kind of Lawlessness (Prometheus 2018).
-Multiple copies of each of these books are available from the law library.
+The readings for the course include five books: Pirates, Prisoners, and Lepers: Lessons from Life Outside the Law (Potomac 2015); Distributive Principles of Criminal Law: Who Should Be Punished How Much?
+(Oxford 2008); Intuitions of Justice and the Utility of Desert (Oxford 2013); Law without Justice: Why Criminal Law Doesn’t Give People What They Deserve (Oxford 2005); and Shadow Vigilantes: How Distrust in the Justice System Breeds a New Kind of Lawlessness (Prometheus 2018).
+Multiple copies of each book are available for loan from the law library.

 Criminal Law and Procedure Learning outcomes: Demonstrate a core understanding of criminal law and procedure; Perform legal analysis in the context of criminal law and procedure; Communicate effectively on topics related to criminal law and procedure; Demonstrate an understanding of the role criminal law and procedure play in society and their impact on other areas of law and society.